LeonIsLeet/LeonIsLeet/README.md

 ### 🗒️ About Me
 - 🔐 4+ years as a **Computer Security Professional** with 10+ years in software & penetration testing.
 Ranked top 2 % on TryHackMe (Q4 2022).
-- 🛠️ Reverse-engineer comfortable in **IDA, Ghidra, Hopper, Frida, Cobalt Strike & SliverC2**.
+- 🛠️ Reverse-engineering with tools like **IDA, Ghidra, Hopper and Frida**.
-- 📱 Deep knowledge of **iOS & Android internals**, jailbreak/root bypasses, and advanced **Active Directory** exploitation.
+- 📱 Deep knowledge of **OSX, Android, Windows and Linux** internals
-- 🤖 Built & fine-tuned **LLMs** with vLLM; dockerized micro-services to Kubernetes at scale.
+- 🤖 Experience with writing C2 frameworks and payloads that could bypass AV detections.
 - ⚡ Fun fact – I hack hardware too: NFC/RFID cloning, IR & FM attacks, drones, SBCs & more.

 ---